bhuvanesh-sudo/capstone-blockchain/README.md

 This repository is a demo traceability system for frozen-food items.
 It includes a Solidity contract and a Web3-enabled frontend with QR generation, IoT simulation, badges and a leaderboard.
 The frontend supports an in-page Login / Sign Up modal and can persist users/leaderboard to a cloud JSON store (MockAPI/JSONBin) or to browser localStorage.

+Latest UX polish highlights:

+- Refined dark theme with glassmorphism cards, upgraded typography (Inter & Poppins), and animated elements.
+- Live connection status pill in the top bar indicating wallet and contract health (demo mode, warnings, successes).
+- Product hero images that auto-load when you look up a lot (demo images + fallback map for on-chain data).
+- Cleaner DOM structure (no inline styles, reusable classes) and safer rendering for IoT logs and leaderboard rows.
+- Repository decluttered—legacy Remix artifacts and unused tests were removed for a lighter footprint.

 This README includes step-by-step setup and testing instructions.

 ---